Contents

 Sensitive Skin Care: Is Avoiding Irritation the Only Answer?

 The essence of sensitive skin care goes beyond simply minimizing irritation.
-The root cause of skin sensitivity lies not in external aggressors themselves, but in the disruption of the skin barrier balance.
-In other words, the key question is not “what should be avoided,” but rather “what condition needs to be restored.”
+The root cause of sensitivity is not external stimuli themselves, but rather a compromised skin barrier and disrupted balance within the skin.

-From this perspective, modern approaches emphasize next-generation low-irritation peeling solutions that help refine the skin environment and support its ability to maintain balance autonomously.
+This is why modern approaches emphasize low-irritation peeling solutions that refine the skin environment, allowing it to regain and maintain its natural balance.

-When dead skin cells accumulate unevenly, the skin surface becomes rough, allowing external irritants to penetrate more easily.
-This leads to a vicious cycle of increased sensitivity.
-Traditional peeling methods often exacerbated this issue.
+When dead skin cells accumulate unevenly, the skin surface becomes rough, and external irritants penetrate more easily.
+This creates a cycle that further increases sensitivity.

 O/X 2.
-Is hydration alone enough to stabilize the skin?
+Is sufficient moisturizing enough to stabilize the skin?

-This statement is also X. While hydration is essential, it is not sufficient on its own to fully stabilize the skin.
+While hydration is essential, it is not sufficient on its own to fully restore skin stability.

 O/X 3.
 Do skin treatments worsen sensitive skin?

-This is also X. While aggressive treatments can aggravate the skin, not all procedures have the same effect.
+This is only partially true.
+While aggressive treatments may temporarily aggravate sensitive skin, not all procedures have this effect.

-The critical factor is not the intensity, but the approach.
-Treatments that disregard the skin’s condition and rely on strong stimulation may cause damage.
-However, approaches that preserve structure while restoring balance can actually improve skin stability.
+The key factor is not the intensity of the treatment, but the approach.
+Treatments that focus solely on stimulation without considering the skin environment can be harmful.
+However, approaches that preserve the skin’s structure while restoring balance can actually improve stability.

-Sensitive skin does not result from a single factor.
-Instead, it is driven by a combination of uneven keratinization, lipid barrier disruption, and microbiome imbalance.
+Sensitive skin is not caused by a single factor.
+It is the result of multiple overlapping issues, including uneven keratinization, lipid barrier damage, and microbiome imbalance.

-This glow is not a superficial oil-based shine, but a reflection of a stabilized internal skin environment.
-When the stratum corneum is uniform and moisture and lipids are balanced, light is reflected evenly, resulting in a clear and radiant complexion.
+This glow is not surface oiliness, but a reflection of a stabilized internal environment.
+When the stratum corneum is evenly refined and moisture and lipids are in harmony, light reflects uniformly, creating a clear and radiant complexion.

 FAQ: How often should sensitive skin be treated?